 I also had two very interesting riders having their first session with me, who we will no doubt focus on in the future, but time constrains me to focus on the final rider for this trip, the fine human being known as Shanon.

-He has made massive inroads on his riding since our bootcamp last month, choosing to focus on technique during his racing rather than where he ends up in the race.
+He has made massive inroads on his riding since seeing him in August last month, choosing to focus on technique during his racing rather than where he ends up in the race.
 But I felt like his powering and hard braking needed work, so I got out the cones like I never had before.